Video Enabled Justice (VEJ)

 On 2 September 2017 the Minister for Policing and the Fire Service, Nick Hurd, announced £11m of funding from the Police Transformation Fund for the video-enabled justice initiative led by Sussex Police & Crime Commissioner Katy Bourne on behalf of criminal justice partners across London and the South East region.
-Read the full story here.
+Read the full story in our news section.

 You can find out more about the programme by reading the University of Surrey's Independent Evaluation.